ddev/ddev/docs/content/users/topics/hosting.md

             caServer: "https://acme-staging-v02.api.letsencrypt.org/directory"
     ```

-You'll need to regularly renew the Let's Encrypt certificates.
-This is often done on a system reboot, but that may not be soon enough.
-A cron with the command docker exec ddev-router bash -c "certbot renew && nginx -s reload" will do the renewals.

 You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed for some reason or the DNS name is not yet resolving.
 (Use `docker logs -f ddev-router` to see Let’s Encrypt activity.)

 ## Additional Server Setup